florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 >>> inventory['Blocks']  # KeyError: 'Blocks'
 ```

-If we now add a toy to the `toys` dictionnary, it will also be made available in the inventory.
+If we now add a toy to the `toys` dictionary, it will also be made available in the inventory.
 This is the **updatable** aspect of a ChainMap.

 ```python
 >>> toys['Nintendo'] = 200